 ARTIST COMMISSION: XU ZHEN (MADEIN)

-For this edition of The Armory Show, Xu Zhen has put his mark on key aspects of the fairs look and feel.
-Paintings from his Under Heaven series, in which a pastry chefs icing applicator is used to apply pigment to support in temptingly delicious impasto, has graced Armory Show collateral in the months leading up to the fair and on-site.
+For this edition of The Armory Show, Xu Zhen placed his mark on key aspects of the fairs look and feel.
+Paintings from his Under Heaven series, in which a pastry chefs icing applicator is used to apply pigment to a temptingly delicious impasto, graced Armory Show collateral in the months leading up to the fair and on-site.
 These paintings, their title both a literal translation of a Chinese word meaning the whole world" and a joking reference to Jeff Koonss infamous Made In Heaven series, give the sense of an ambition to "have ones cake and eat it too."
-Xus Action of Consciousness, a performative installation in which sculptures, many of them turning on easy juxtapositions of obvious symbols, are thrown into the air above a white cube where they can be seen for (and often understood in) mere seconds, occupies the center of the Focus: China section.
-His edition Currencys Ideal, a plush toy of Rodins Thinker sitting atop a press spitting out dollar bills, has been commissioned to benefit the Museum of Modern Art.
+Xus Action of Consciousness, a performative installation in which sculptures, many of them turning on easy juxtapositions of obvious symbols, are thrown into the air above a white cube where they can be seen for (and often understood in) mere seconds, occupied the center of the Focus: China section.
+His edition Currencys Ideal, a plush toy of Rodins Thinker sitting atop a press spitting out dollar bills, was been commissioned to benefit the Museum of Modern Art.

 For more information on Currencys Ideal, click here